Ahmed-Camara/Dialogflow-ES-Banking-System/README.md

 #### Transaction

 ### NOTES
 You may notice that the 'model' folder, which contains the 'chatBotModel.js' file, has been ignored in the '.gitignore' file.
-This is because the file contains sensitive data that cannot be shared, as well as code to call external endpoints, as this project requires user authentication.
+This is because the file contains sensitive data that cannot be shared, as well as code to call external endpoints.